hl7ch/ch-vacd/input/pagecontent/immunization-recommendation-request-message.md

 The **Immunization Recommendation Request Message** describes the content and format of an Immunization Recommendation Request
-containing all relevant data to be able to get an immunization recommendation from the clinical decision support system inkluding also original representations of the resulting recommendations of the cds system.
+containing all relevant data to be able to get an immunization recommendation from the clinical decision support system including also original representations of the resulting recommendations of the cds system.

 ### FHIR message (Bundle)